Wormholes in $f(R,T)$ gravity satisfying the null energy condition with isotropic pressure: SUMMARY AND DISCUSSION

 \end{itemize}

-There are two main interesting conclusions.
-On one hand, by choosing adequate parameters, it is possible to find wormhole solutions without the need for exotic matter.
-On the other hand, wormhole solutions that satisfy NEC around the throat but violated beyond it.
+There are two main exciting conclusions.
+On the one hand, by choosing adequate parameters, it is possible to find wormhole solutions without the need for exotic matter.
+On the other hand, wormhole solutions satisfy NEC around the throat but violated beyond it.